 How to Find Words and Phrases in Audio and Video Files

-The video will show you how, and I’m going to write out the list right here for you.
+The video will show you how to search inside YouTube videos, and I’m going to write out the list right here for you.

 - Make sure your audio or video is LESS THAN 60 minutes long.
 This is HUGE.
 If your audio or video is longer than 60 minutes, you will need to break it up into sections that are LESS than 60 minutes.